Sign up to receive bi-monthly news and updates from CPSL Mind. You can unsubscribe at any time.

 October 16, 2019

-Use Your Experiences to Help Improve Discharge from Inpatient Mental Health Settings
+Use your experiences to improve discharge from Inpatient Mental Health Settings

 Have you been discharged from a mental health hospital within the last five years?
 If so, you may be able to help us with a survey which aims to help people transition more easily from inpatient mental health settings to the community.